 In seeking to map existing research and identify key gaps, we at the CSA Centre have already undertaken a number of initiatives:

-- Our Key Messages from Research papers (on a range of issues related to CSA, available here) emphasise what we do know and are designed to enable busy practitioners to access the evidence base.
-When developing these resources we notice gaps in knowledge – we published a paper on the gaps in relation to CSE in 2017; otherwise we track gaps identified.
+- Our Key Messages from Research papers (on a range of issues related to child sexual abuse, available here) emphasise what we do know and are designed to enable busy practitioners to access the evidence base.
+When developing these resources we notice gaps in knowledge – we published a paper on the gaps in relation to child sexual exploitation in 2017; otherwise we track gaps identified.

 - We have published many other papers drawing on existing research – for example on perpetration of child sexual exploitation; on support to parents where children have been sexually exploited; and on the role of medical examinations;